Am I required to connect with FWCB faculty before I submit an application for the M.S. Plan A/B or Ph.D. Program?

 Financial support for international students comes from a variety of areas.
 International students have special requirements in order to enter the USA.
 Please visit the International Program website at http://www.international.colostate.edu.

-Because the FWCB graduate program is a rigorous program, FWCB faculty are committed to funding incoming graduate students prior to acceptance into the FWCB graduate program (e.g. we do not accept graduate students without funding in place).
+Because the FWCB M.S.
+Plan A/B and Ph.D. graduate programs are rigorous programs, FWCB faculty are committed to funding incoming graduate students prior to acceptance into the FWCB graduate programs (e.g. we do not accept graduate students without funding in place).
 Throughout the year FWCB faculty write and apply for funding through a variety of sources e.g. NSF, NIH, CDOW, USDA, USGS grants, private industry, fellowships, NGOs, etc. Funding graduate students allows them to focus on their graduate research and studies rather than employment.

 How do I find faculty members that are accepting graduate students?